 Understand the meaning of the text – both in storybooks and information books.
 In fiction books, children imagine the characters and share an emotional and adventurous journey with them.
 In non-fiction books, children gain new information, which deepens their understanding of new topics and concepts.
 This is a complex skill that requires time and practice to develop fully.

-7. Reasoning and Background Knowledge
+Reasoning & Background Knowledge

 This skill helps the child use the background knowledge to make inferences and draw conclusions.
 Most readers can relate what they have read to what they know.
 They can also read between the lines to pull out the information when it’s not literally spelled out in the text.

-8. Working Memory and Attention
+Working Memory & Attention

 These skills are closely related but different and are part of a group of abilities known as executive function.
 When children read, attention helps them absorb the information from the text, and working memory allows them to retain that information.
 This helps them gain meaning and build knowledge from what they read.